 Chef Thomas often talks about simple ingredients like tomatillos in the same practical way on Tomatillo Recipes.

-Frequently Asked Questions About Creamy Garlic Chicken Bites
+FAQ About Creamy Garlic Chicken Bites

 Can I use chicken thighs instead of breasts?